Deasilsoft/a2j/README.md

 # aoe2record-to-json

-A tool used to convert AoE2 records to JSON.
+An Age of Empires II record analyzing tool used to convert AoE2 records to JSON.

 ## Setup